johndoe31415/biblint/README.md

 run it on the command line wihtout any arguments.
 Currently, the implemented checks are:

+4 TeX lint checks available:
+- abbreviation-commata
+      Finds occurences of abbreviations that call for a comma immediately after the abbreviation.
+Examples are 'e.g.' and 'i.e.'.

+- number-word-hyphen
+      Finds occurences which are supposed to have a hypen between a number and word (e.g., in '32-bit architecture').
+May also yield false positives (e.g., 'the leftmost 4 bits are').

+- repeated-words
+      Finds text locations which repeat a lot (i.e. more than x occurences in y consecutive words).

+- separated-words
+      Finds occurences where two words are separate that should be written as one word (e.g., 'bit stream', 'byte code', 'run time').

+17 bibliography lint checks available:
 - check-full-first-names
       Checks that author first names are spelled out in full (i.e. not abbreviated).
 An exception to this are RFCs, where first names